coq/coq/doc/sphinx/using/tools/coqdoc.rst

 .. _coqdoc:

-Documenting Coq files with coqdoc
+Documenting Rocq files with coqdoc
 -----------------------------------

-coqdoc is a documentation tool for the proof assistant Coq, similar to ``javadoc`` or ``ocamldoc``.
+coqdoc is a documentation tool for the Rocq Prover, similar to ``javadoc`` or ``ocamldoc``.
 The task of coqdoc is

-#. to produce a nice |Latex| and/or HTML document from Coq source files,
+#. to produce a nice |Latex| and/or HTML document from Rocq source files,
    readable for a human and not only for the proof assistant;
 #. to help users navigate their own (or third-party) sources.